+- House Environment and Energy

+- House Appropriations

+- House Transportation

+- House Agriculture, Food Resiliency & Forestry

+- House Ways and Means

+- House Commerce & Economic Development

-House Natural Resources and Energy House Ways and Means House Commerce Senate Natural Resources and Energy Senate Finance Senate Appropriations
+- Senate Natural Resources and Energy

+- Senate Finance

+- Senate Transportation

+- Senate Appropriations

-These committees are the primary arenas where lawmakers introduce, consider and act on energy-related legislation.
+These committees are the primary arenas where lawmakers introduce, consider and act on climate-related legislation.
 Connecting with your lawmakers on energy and climate issues in general is important, but if your representative or senator is on one of these committees, they could play an increased leadership role in shaping and advancing clean energy and climate solutions.
-Find out if your representative or senator is one of these committees here:
+Find the contact information for all lawmakers - your senators and your representative(s) and what committee they are on here: https://legislature.vermont.gov